Cardinal-Cryptography/ecies-encryption-lib/README.md

 ## WARNING

 Using encrypt or decrypt directly does not hide plaintext length which might be a problem in some cases.
-One needs do further work in order to fix that (add padding carefully).
+Use `encrypt-padded` and `decrypt-padded` to change the original plaintext length (add padding carefully).